spiral/docs/http/request-response.md

 > Note, is it recommended to avoid direct access to `ServerRequestInterface` and `InputManager` unless necessary,
 > use **Request Filters** instead.

-You can use input manager to access full array of input data or any specific field by it's name (dot notation is allowed for nested structures).
+You can use `InputManager` to access the full array of input data or any specific field by its name (dot notation is allowed for nested structures).
 Every input structure are represented using `InputBag` class with set of common methods, let's review query accessing as example:

 ```php